apprunjs/apprun-docs/docs/architecture.md

 ```

 Behind the scene, the svelte compiler creates the component class boilerplate.
 Then, the compiler extracts the _script_ block, wires up the [reactivity](https://svelte.dev/tutorial/reactive-assignments) ($:), and adds the rendering template into the boilerplate.
 The boilerplate does not exist in our codebase.
-Therefore, the svelte application has very little ceremonies.
+Therefore, the svelte application has very few ceremonies.

 ![Svelte](https://dev-to-uploads.s3.amazonaws.com/i/o5j864n6r89tvqzqbcev.png)